-Most students in career and technical education institutions are required by Florida law to take the Test of Adult Basic Education (TABE) evaluation within six weeks of enrollment in a job preparatory program.
+Most students in career and technical education institutions are required by Florida law to take a prescribed basic skills assessment within six weeks of enrollment in a job preparatory program.
 Course curriculum frameworks dictate minimum grade levels for each career and technical education program.
 The primary function of the AAAE program is to assist students who have not met the state established grade.
 AAAE instructors work with program instructors to ensure that student attendance is maintained and assigned study material is relevant.

 The purpose of AAAE is to prepare students for college and future careers.
 It provides academic assistance in reading, math, and language to students through a self-paced, individualized, diagnostic/prescriptive format.
 Instructors prescribe learning materials that are appropriate to the student's learning level and style of learning.
 Additionally, the program offers opportunities to develop digital literacy and to acquire college and career readiness skills.
+Integrated educational training, utilizing various learning styles and career pathways, is offered through several modes of instructional lessons, hands on activities, and web-based research.